Cdelgado23/cdelgado23/README.md

 Hello!
 I am Carlos Delgado, a passionate Software Engineer based somewhere in Extremadura, Spain.

 I am currently working at **Orquest**, specializing in Cloud and Infrastructure modernization.
-Software development is not only my job, but also a hobby, so I keep exploring whenever I have the chance.
+Software development is not only my job, but my hobby, so I keep exploring whenever I have the chance.

 When I'm not coding, you'll find me lost playing the piano :musical_keyboard:, in the pages of a good book :books:, enjoying video games :video_game:, or cuddling with my dogs :dog2: :dog2: :dog2:.